 Probes confirmed our expectations: the basement was constructed of very heavy steel and exhibited minimal deterioration.
 Savings over the original estimates were about $1,000,000 and the work was done in a fraction of the time, allowing the store to open earlier than initially anticipated.

-In addition, our assessment determined that the client was able to construct a larger bridge at the fourth floor for the same cost, due to the existing construction conditions.
+In addition, our assessment determined that the client was able to construct a larger bridge at the fourth and fifth floors for the same cost, due to the existing construction conditions.
 This project reflects our commitment to ensuring our clients always get the most value for their money.

 With a bold design aesthetic not often seen in parking, Switzerland-based architectural firm HHF architects collaborated with ARchos Architektur to create the Parking Sonvida Basel.
 The design successfully overcomes one of the many challenges of parking design -how to keep a repetitive formal geometry interesting on a large scale.

 Due to the height, footprint, and exposed structure, parking garages typically pose a special challenge to weave into the surrounding neighborhood.
 Because of their simple form, inadequate time is often spent on their architectural design, resulting in an eyesore for the community.
 At Experion Design Group, we focus on an aesthetic design that fits the character of the neighborhood and blends with the surrounding landscape.

 While often standard in form, parking garages come with their own set of complications that requires extensive experience in the parking industry.
 The design of a parking structure typically has many design options that are not seen by the untrained eye.
 Given the large scale of a parking garage, less than optimal configurations translate to significant additional costs.
 We make sure the parking layout puzzle is solved correctly, instead of just attempting to apply a textbook configuration, which always translates to increased value or cost savings for our clients.
 We also optimize the structure, providing value engineering at every level.